oceanbase/mcp-oceanbase/doc/oceanbase_mcp_server.md

 uv venv
 source .venv/bin/activate  # or `.venv\Scripts\activate` on Windows

-# If you configure the OceanBase connection information using .env file.You should copy .env.template to .env and modify .env
+# If you configure the OceanBase connection information using .env file.
+You should copy .env.template to .env and modify .env
 cp .env.template .env

-# Install development dependencies
+# Install dependencies
 uv pip install .

 ```